Piettro314/Prediction-with-Pycaret/README.md

-# Prediction-with-Pycaret
+<h1 align="center" style="color:MediumSeaGreen;"> <b>  Prediction-with-Pycaret</b>

 # Objective
-To attempt to forecast Europe Air BnB rental rates for both business and leisure travelers in various European cities using pycaret and replicating its results in sklearn.
+The goal is to utilize pycaret to predict Air BnB rental prices in multiple European cities for both business and leisure purposes, and to repeat or make these outcomes in sklearn.

 # Technologies Used